 3. Look for business tax software for your type of work.

-If you’ve done your business taxes before, you know that different forms of business file differently.
+Different forms of business file differently.
 Sole proprietors, freelancers, partners, and most LLC (limited liability company) members can report their business income or losses on their personal tax returns.
+Typically, you just need to list your business income and expenses on a Schedule C and include it with your IRS 1040 form.

 4. Make sure it’s easy to use.